How to Read the Odds

 - Baltimore Ravens: 48.8%

-In order for Super Bowl 54 wagers to have a positive expected value, the Chiefs would have to win the game at least 55.7% of the time, while the 49ers would have to win the game 48.9% of the time.
-Obviously, both of those can’t be true at the same time.
+For 54 wagers to have a positive expected value, the Chiefs would have to win at least 55.7% of the time, while the 49ers would have to win the game 48.9% of the time.
+Both of those can’t be true at the same time.

 How Do You Figure Out Which Team Has Positive Expected Value?